-Aviation database files with extension .awp have to be converted to an .img file by using the appropriate GEN program.
+Aviation database files with extensions .awp and .taw have to be converted to an .img file by using the appropriate \GEN program.
 This action is a byproduct of any operation such as listing one of the sections or creating an ISAM database on the PC.